Rebecca Dosch Brown

 Minneapolis, MN 55414-3604

-Rebecca Dosch Brown serves the Institute on Community Integration as the Director of Interdisciplinary Education Director and the Director of Community Engagement.
-In her interdisciplinary education leadership role, she designs and directs the implementation of two large educational programs: 1) the Minnesota Leadership Education in Neurodevelopmental and Related Disabilities (MNLEND) program and 2) the University of Minnesota's Disability Policy and Services (DPS) Certificate program .
-She supervises coordination, curriculum design, grant reporting, expansion and growth, and quality improvement efforts for both programs.
-She mentors trainees working on community-based projects, advises the DPS certificate students, teaches its core course (EPSY 5666), and acts as the core faculty under the family discipline for MNLEND.
+As Director of Interdisciplinary Education, she designs and directs two large training programs: the Minnesota Leadership Education in Neurodevelopmental and Related Disabilities (MNLEND) program and the Disability Policy and Services (DPS) Certificate program .
+She oversees curriculum design, grant reporting, and quality improvement for both programs.
+She teaches the core course (EPSY 5666) for the DPS certificate, advises certificate students, and mentors MNLEND trainees engaged in community-based projects.
+She serves as MNLEND's core family faculty.

 Projects